Getting around the Grand Duchy

-For now, the first section of the tram runs from the central station at Gare to Stäreplaz/Étoile at the start of Route D'Arlon in the city, and then to LuxExpo in Kirchberg.
+For now, the first section of the tram runs from the central station at Gare to Stäreplaz/Étoile at the start of Route D'Arlon in the city, and then on to LuxExpo in Kirchberg.
 You can find a list of stations/stops here.

 You can find a timetable and more information on the tram here.

-Need to get somewhere fast in dreadful traffic?
+Need to get somewhere fast in bad traffic?
 Take a Vel'oh.
 All Vel'oh bikes are equipped with electric assistance which is activated at low speeds and decreases as the rider reaches the maximum speed of 25km/hour.